creadone/device_detector/README.md

 [![Build Status](https://travis-ci.org/creadone/device_detector.svg?branch=master)](https://travis-ci.org/creadone/device_detector)

 The library for parsing User Agent and browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), vendor and model detection.

+* Support latest Crystal version and update script for private use or immediately updates.
-Currently it is an alpha-version and haven't been tested on production yet.
-The Library uses regexes from [matomo-org/device-detector](https://github.com/matomo-org/device-detector).
+* Currently it is **production version** and works fine more that 2 years.
+* The Library uses regexes from [matomo-org/device-detector](https://github.com/matomo-org/device-detector).

 ## Installation